scubed2010/MongoRedi/README.md

 Deletes a single document based on \_id of the document.
 Accepts ObjectId or string as an input.

 * If Redis is enabled, after the deletion the Redis data for the collection is removed

+## Summary
+I created this project after looking over the internet for best practices when working with MongoDB and Redis in the .NET Technology stack.
+I've used this code to integrate MongoDB Atlas with AWS Elasticache and it works great!
+That being said, I'm sure there is a lot of room for improvement.
+If you have any suggestions or feature requests, please let me know.